sevenseat/rr-2048/README.md

     definitions.
 I'm sure they will become second-nature, but they are not yet.
   - The native OCAML library is pretty limited.
 I found myself wishing for a number of javascript functions at times
   - Reason / Bucklescript / React is HEAVY.
-THis very light applicaiton is 58kb gzipped....
+This very light applicaiton is 58kb gzipped....
 My code is a few hundred lines...
 THat's a lot of library code.
     I was somewhat surprised to see how much of it was Bucklescript code to handle language features like Linked Lists and Currying.

 All-in-all, it's been a very fun experience.
 And I'm amazed with the power.
-I'm going to look for opportunities to use it, instead of javascript, going forward.
+I'm going to look for opportunities to use Reason, instead of javascript, going forward.

 ## Todos